xxyzz/c/4/README.md

 #### Exercise 4-5

 Add access to library functions like `sin`, `exp`, and `pow`.
 See <`math.h`> in Appendix B, Section 4.

+#### Exercise 4-6

+Add commands for handling variables.
+(It’s easy to provide twenty-six variables with single-letter names.)
+Add a variable for the most recently printed value.